sf-wdi-25/homework/README.md

 Note in the below:
 - **GIT-USER-NAME** should be replaced with your actual git user name (must be exact)
 - **YOUR NAME** should be your actual name.
-- **clone URL from GITHUB** this URL is in a small box on the right-hand side of the main page of each Github Repository.
+- **CLONE URL FROM GITHUB** this URL is in a small box on the right-hand side of the main page of each Github Repository.
 Copy it and replace this text.

 ### Fork & Clone
 1. Using the github website, fork this repo to create a copy of it on your github account.